Essential Magnetohydrodynamics for Astrophysics: The motion of field lines

-If we define a `fluid element' intuitively as a microscopic volume carrying a fixed amount of mass (in the absence of diffusion of particles), a flux line is a macroscopic string of such elements.
+If we define a `fluid element' intuitively as a microscopic {\em volume} carrying a fixed amount of mass (in the absence of diffusion of particles), a flux line is a macroscopic {\em string} of such elements.
 It carries a fixed (infinitesimal) amount of magnetic flux (in the absence of magnetic diffusion) through a cross section that varies along its length and in time.

 When the conductivity is finite, (\ref{fluxc}) does not hold.
-Field lines can `diffuse across' the fluid, and they cannot always be labeled in a time-independent way anymore.
-The induction equation then has an additional term describing such diffusion ({\ctl sect.~\ref{diffusion}}).
+The induction equation then has an additional term describing diffusion of the magnetic field by the finite resistivity of the plasma.
+In general, field lines can then not be labeled in a time-independent way anymore, but in practice this can often be overcome so that one can still meaningfully talk about lines `diffusing across' the fluid (see section \ref{diffusion}).

 Astrophysical conditions are, with some exceptions, close enough to perfect conductivity that intuition based on ideal MHD is applicable as a first step in most cases.
 The opposite limit of low conductivity is more amenable to applied mathematical analysis but rarely relevant in astrophysics.